JRebel for Cloud with Cloud Foundry

 These instructions have been confirmed to work with Pivotal Cloud Foundry as well as SAP Cloud Foundry.
 The API login URL needs to be replaced based on the service provider.

 To get started, you need to sign up with Pivotal.
-Head over to Pivotal Cloud Foundry to get a free trial account.
+Go to Pivotal Cloud Foundry to get a free trial account.
 Once done, you’re ready to move on.

 1. Download and install the Cloud Foundry (cf) command line interface.